andy-twosticks/pod4/README.md

 Actually, _every_ interface defines `set_id_fld`.
 Instances of a model _must_ be represented by a single ID field that provides a unique identifier.
 Pod4 does not care what it's called or what data type it is -- if you say that's what makes it unique, that's good enough.
+Additionally you can specify whether your key autoincrements or not.
+If you don't say, we assume that it does.

 Internally, Interfaces talk the same basic language of list / create / read / update / delete that models do.
 Sometimes you might want to add a special interface method for a specific database